 Word Pyramid is a challenging word puzzle where no two games will ever be exactly the same.
 If you are good with words and have an eye for patterns, you might do well at this triangular treat of a Flash game.

-The word you enter will be spelt out on the right-hand side of the screen; when it's complete, click the "Go" button to submit.
-If you correctly complete a word, Amarna will rub his hands in excitement, the word will be removed from the board and you will score game points!
-Using consonants will earn you more points than vowels, and of course, the longer the word, the higher your score.
+The word you enter will be spelt out on the right-hand side of the screen; when it's complete, click the "Go" button or hit Enter on your keyboard to submit.
+If you correctly complete a word, Amarna will rub his hands in excitement, the letters of the word will be removed from the board, and you will score game points!
+The points you get for a word depend only on its length:

 More tiles will constantly fall down from the ceiling to give you extra letters to choose from.
 However, if you find yourself completely stuck and in need of a vowel to complete your next word, you can buy a vowel from the panel on the right.
-Click on the letter you want (A, E, I, O or U) and it will be added to the current word, and a small amount of points will be deducted from your score.
-At the start of the game, each vowel costs 10 score points.
-Be sparing when buying vowels, though, because every time you purchase one, the cost goes up!
+Click on the letter you want (A, E, I, O, or U) and it will be added to the current word, and a small amount of points will be deducted from your score.
+At the start of the game, each vowel costs 10 points.
+Every time you purchase one, the cost of that vowel goes up 1 point!
 Also, be sure you can spell the word correctly before you buy a vowel tile.
 If you have to clear the word and start again, the vowel you bought will vanish and you'll have to buy another.

-Just to add to the challenge, you also have to play against the clock!
+You also have to play against the clock!
 The bar in the top-right corner will gradually count down your remaining time.
 The good news is that extra time will be added for every word you complete.
-The amount of time added to the clock depends on the length of the word: "in" will barely buy you any time, while "insured" will get you considerably more.
+The amount of time added to the clock depends on the length of the word: IN will barely buy you any time, while INSURED will get you considerably more.
 If you run out of time, it's game over.

-When making words, remember that new tiles only have to be touching one of the previous letters in the word.
+When making words, remember that new tiles only need to touch any one of the previous letters in the word.
 If you were trying to spell SPY, for instance, the tile marked P would have to be touching the S, but the Y could touch either the S or the P to qualify.
 It's also a good idea to remember that words are not allowed to be longer than eight letters, although they can be as short as you like.

 Good luck and have fun!